 Our country offers incredible dining experiences, but Western Canada, with its fresh seafood from the Pacific, local produce from Vancouver and the Lower Mainland, Okanagan Valley wines, and incredible Alberta beef and ranchlands pork, is winning foodie hearts and stomachs.
 And good food there is just the start.
 If you want to savour a taste of history on your next adventure and discover hidden gems with intriguing stories, there are many historic restaurants and experiences.
 Here are some of our top tips and where to find them.

 Canada’s 100 Best listed this west coast city’s Hawksworth Restaurant (located in the historic 1920s Rosewood Hotel Georgia) amongst its top 20 for 2019.
-Hotspot German fine-dining restaurant Bauhaus may have opened in 2015, but you can soak up the history in its venue, the former Boulder Hotel, built in 1890.
-Need more choice?
+Housed in one of Vancouver's most iconic buildings built in 1913 (the Homer Building), the Homer St Cafe & Bar offers elevated comfort food.

 There are great restaurant options in Gastown, Vancouver’s oldest neighbourhood (named after a tavern opened by John “Gassy Jack” Deighton in 1867), and delicious Asian food in Chinatown, where you’ll find some of the city’s oldest architecture.
 And a visit to Vancouver isn’t complete without a wander around Granville Island.
 Built on what were originally two tidal sandbars, Granville Island took its name from the city of Vancouver’s original name, Granville.
 It’s now home to a huge indoor public food market, dozens of unique shops, restaurants, a distillery, a brewery, a hotel and a handful of theatres.